proyecto-eden-3-esferas/XSLT/README.md

 ## From DocBook to HTML

 I have compiled some relevant notes from DocBook XSL: The Complete Guide, Bob Stayton 2007, which teaches how to apply a 20MB bundle of XSLT stylesheets.
 The stylesheets are made available free of charge and rely on XSLT version 1.0.

+I intend to provide some templates for transformations, guidelines for writing a suitable Makefile, and some definitive XSLT stylesheets that import the aforementioned stylesheets.

 ## Other Transformations